VULTURES Prologue & First Chapter

 Anayela’s corpse was gone.

 Did you enjoy this preview of SHADOW TWINS: VULTURES?
-Let me know in the comments below.
+Let me know in the comments below, and be sure to check out CHAPTER TWO.